 Barney Building facilities include studio classrooms and workshops for sculpture, printmaking, painting, drawing, ceramics, metalsmithing, and sewing.
-In addition to photography labs, a computer studio, digital printing studio, and a video suite.
-Semi-private studio space is available for 24-30 undergraduate senior honors students.
-Spacious private studios are available to 24 MFA students with great views of New York City's East Village.
+In addition to photography labs, the building houses a fabrication lab, digital labs, and printing studios.

-The Commons is unique Beaux Arts exhibition and performance space with beautiful two-storey clerestory windows.
+The Commons is a unique Beaux Arts exhibition and performance space with beautiful two-story clerestory windows.
 Student exhibitions change every 2-3 weeks and the space provides a venue for interdisciplinary collaborations, receptions, photo and video shoots, workshops, meetings, and public events.

-On most Thursday evenings, the Visiting Artist & Curator lecture series is held in the Einstein Auditorium beginning at 5:00pm.
+On most Thursday evenings during the Fall semester, the Visiting Artist and Curator lecture series is held in the Einstein Auditorium beginning at 5 pm.
 This series is one of dozens of public programs held in the auditorium each year.
-Recently renovated, the Einstein Auditorium seats 110.
+Recently renovated, the Einstein Auditorium seats 95.
 It's a fully equipped audio/visual facility that offers an intimate setting for classes, lectures, screenings, and panel discussions.
-For a listing of upcoming speakers, click here.